Duke Campus Farm

 - Increase access to and consumption of local, sustainable and student-grown food on campus.

 November 2010 marked the beginning of a one-year, one-acre pilot project, when students broke ground to plant a winter cover crop.
 The first spring harvest took place in April 2011.
 In August 2011, the first full-time farm manager was hired, supported by Sustainable Duke and Duke Dining.
+An additional Farm Fellowship position was created in 2012.
 The farm continues to expand fruit and vegetable operations with each season.

 The Duke Campus Farm is a place where students, faculty, staff, and members of the community to learn about farming and food and truly understand our connection to the land.